I come by my love of reading naturally.

 I’m not much of a book buyer (librarian for life!), but my mom is, and I owe a lot of my book collection to her.

 All of which is to say that books for moms is a home-run gift for Mother’s Day or any other holiday!

-Here is a big selection of books for mothers that would make winner gifts for this weekend.
+Here is a big selection of the best books for moms that would make winner gifts for this year.
 The best part about this list is the wide variety of topics and genres, so there is something for everyone!

 Plus, the great thing about books is you can stop by the bookstore and pick up a book at a moment’s notice.
 No speedy shipping costs (or shipping costs at all!).